-Targeted therapy is a newer type of cancer treatment that uses drugs or other substances to identify and attack cancer cells while doing little damage to normal cells.
+Targeted therapy uses drugs or other substances to identify and attack cancer cells while doing little damage to normal cells.
 These therapies attack the cancer cells’ inner workings – the programming that makes them different from normal, healthy cells.
 Each type of targeted therapy works differently, but all alter the way a cancer cell grows, divides, repairs itself, or interacts with other cells.

 One target on squamous cell cancers of the head and neck is called epidermal growth factor receptor (EGFR).
 Cells from many of these cancers have too many copies of EGFR, which helps them grow faster and become more resistant to radiation or chemotherapy (chemo).
 A drug called cetuximab (Erbitux®) blocks EGFR, and can help patients with squamous cell cancers of the head and neck area.
 It’s often used along with radiation or chemotherapy (chemo), but it can also be used by itself to treat people whose cancers no longer respond to chemo and who can’t take radiation.